 Homeopathic remedies are highly individualized.
 This means that two people with the same health condition may receive very different homeopathic remedies.

-It’s important to know that the National Center for Complementary and Integrative Health states that there’s little evidence to support homeopathy as a treatment for any health condition.
+It’s important to know that the National Center for Complementary and Integrative Health states that there’s

 Currently, no research has been performed on the effectiveness of homeopathic remedies for PANDAS.
 If you’re interested in trying out homeopathic remedies for your child’s symptoms, always consult their pediatrician first.